NotAShelf/notashelf.dev/posts/nix-vs-docker.md

 }
 ```

-This gives you a reproducible Docker image—without relying on a Dockerfile or
+This gives you a reproducible Docker image---without relying on a Dockerfile or
 layers at all.

 ## Security and Isolation